DepressionCenter/GitHub-Usage-Stats/README.md

 ## Quick Start Guide
-+ Get a GitHub API key with read permissions to your organization.
-+ Set GITHUB_USERNAME and GITHUB_API_KEY in the system environment variables
++ Set GITHUB_USERNAME and GITHUB_API_KEY in the system environment variables.
-+ Install the PowerShellForGitHub module in PowerShell.
 + Download the PowerShell script (ExportGitHubUsageStatsForOrganization.ps1).
+In addition, install the PowerShellForGitHub module.
-+ Edit the settings at the top of the script, including the Organization Name variable.
++ Edit the settings at the top of the script, and run it.
-+ Create a directory for the output files, c:\GitHubStats, or as configured in previous step.
-+ Run the script in PowerShell.
 + Grab the CSV or JSON files from the output directory.
-Files are replaced except for the "rolling" file which appends to previous days' data.
+Files are replaced at each run, except for the "rolling" file which appends to previous days' data.

 ## Documentation

+### Detailed Instructions
++ Detailed setup and use instructions are available in the companion knowledge base article, [Gathering GitHub Usage and Web Traffic Data](https://teamdynamix.umich.edu/TDClient/210/DepressionCenter/KB/ArticleDet?ID=12311).

-### General Information
+### General Notes
 + The statistics will be dumped into both CSV and JSON files in the output directory, including:
   + **github-stats-{OrganizationName}.csv** - today's snapshot in CSV format.
 File is replaced at each run.
 Recommended for loading into a database.
   + **github-stats-{OrganizationName}.json** - today's snapshot in JSON format.
 File is replaced at each run.
 Recommended for loading into a database.
   + **github-stats-detailed-{OrganizationName}.json** - today's snapshot in JSON format, with all detailed included.
 File is replaced at each run.
 It can be used for debugging and troubleshooting.
   + **github-stats-rolling-{OrganizationName}.csv** - today's snapshot added to the same CSV, without deleting previous data.
 This file can be used to create reports directly in Excel, Tableau, PowerBI, etc. without the need for a database.
 + All the counts not labeled "yesterday" are 14-day totals, not for an individual day.
-+ Note that all dates and times are in universal time (UTC), in the GMT time zone.
++ Note that all dates and times are in universal time (UTC), in the GMT time zone (+00:00).
+That's because GitHub uses GMT to mark a "day" - the most granular time period available - and by keeping things in GMT, reporting becomes easier.

 ### Loading Into a Database
 + The script(s) under the SQL folder can be used to create a table to host and accumulate the data.
 It includes SQL comments for most columns to use in a data dictionary.